Skip to main content

 Traceability and Accountability

-ISO 13485 requires detailed documentation of every design decision, change and test result.
+ISO 13485 requires detailed documentation of design decisions, changes and test results.
 This traceability is essential not only for regulatory audits but also for post-market surveillance and recalls.
 It ensures that issues can be traced back to their root cause quickly and effectively.
+Implementing ISO 13485 can also lead to operational improvements, as its structured quality management processes often help to identify and address inconsistencies in existing procedures.

 Risk Management is built in